Casyfill/HSU_Metropolitan_Data/smart_cities.md

 - Smart cities around the world

 ###  Educational Formats
-- lectures
+- Lectures
-- seminar
+- Seminar

 ### Practical assignment
 Students will be required to:

-- create a blogpost over the topic, discussing particular case or application of Smart city technologies
+- Create a blogpost over the topic, discussing particular case or application of Smart city technologies

 ### Bibliography